-The South BAP was offline and completely drained of liquid during the inspection.
-Some shallow (i.e., less than one foot deep) erosion channels were observed on interior of the west embankment of the South BAP.
+Some shallow (i.e., less than one foot deep) erosion channels were observed on interior of the north embankment of the South BAP.
 The eroded material appears to be mostly ash, with no evidence of damage to underlying clay.
 This erosion does not appear to impact unit stability.
 No obstruction of or damage to outfall structures were observed.
+High grass (i.e. one to two feet) was observed growing on the interior portion of the south berm.
 Grass along the external slope of the embankment was observed to be less than six inches high.